yeehanchung/eezee-knowledge-base/CONTRIBUTING-GUIDE.md

 # Notes:

 - Do not use TITLE CASE or PAST TENSE.
-- If involves more than TWO components, omit the scope.
 ```

 - `build`: build related changes.
 E.g. adding new dependencies; npm.